 Sushi had appeared in Sydney restaurants as early as 1963 and by 1982 the Australian Women’s Weekly was telling people how to make it at home.
 But take-away sushi saw the Japanese favourite go mainstream.
 Melbourne’s first take-away sushi rolls appeared in 1995, while the Sushi World chain began in Chatswood, Sydney, in 1996.
 More

-In South Australia, an E.coli outbreak among people who had eaten contaminated Garibaldi metwurst killed one four year old child and put 24 other people in hospitals, leading to a new focus on food safety.
+In South Australia, an E.Coli outbreak among people who had eaten contaminated Garibaldi metwurst killed one four year old child and put 24 other people in hospitals, leading to a new focus on food safety.
 Many victims are still suffering long-term health effects.
 Their damages claims dragged on in the courts until 2010.
+More

 Slow Food Australia operates through a series of convivia, each mandated directly from the Italian headquarters in Bra, Italy.
 The first convivium was set up in the Barossa Valley, South Australia by Maggie Beer in 1995.
 As of 2012, Slow Food in Australia had 31 convivia, or branches, with all activities coordinated by volunteers.